aminKMT/TSP_Simple_Animated/README.md

 # 2 – watch the salesman travel that path
 python animate.py        # local GUI window

-#Running in Colab?
+# Running in Colab?
-Just run tsp.py first, then the animation cell – it will embed a HTML5 animation inline.
+Just run TSP_Code.ipynb first, and then second script – it will embed a HTML5 animation inline.

-#📝 How it works
+# 📝 How it works
 1- Brute‑Force Search
 Generates every permutation of visiting the cities, closes the loop, sums the distances, and keeps the shortest.
 Elegant but exponential—meant for ≤ 8 cities.